PluginMania/RenderOverrideForMaya/docs_reST/source/en/sec02_howToUse/renderOverrideNode.rst

 .. important::

-   * Multiple RenderOverride nodes can be created in a Maya scene, but only one node ("active node") is applied to the view.
+   * Multiple RenderOverride nodes can be created in a Maya® scene, but only one node ("active node") is applied to the view.
    * The node applied to the view is determined as follows

      1. Check the RenderOverride node, in order of name, to see if the ``Enable`` attribute is checked.